Marine Energy Wales

 Data Transferability in Tidal Stream Consenting: Practical Tools for Faster, Smarter Decisions

-Data transferability can reduce time and cost by applying existing environmental evidence appropriately across projects and places.
+Data transferability can support decision-making and reduce the time and cost of project consenting by applying existing environmental evidence across projects and places.
+This interactive workshop will explore data transferability and practical tools, including The Crown Estate’s practical Guidance Framework and Transferability Matrix.

 ARENA